Skip to main content

 • Email: The response must be within 24 hours

-• Phone: This is an optional approach, but if a casino has it, it’s a good sign of customer care.
+• Phone: This is optional, but if a casino offers it, it’s a good sign of customer care.

 Red Flag Structure: